-Your star candidate receives an offer, you're sure they'll accept, but suddenly they start to drag their heels.
-You're certain you've done everything right, the candidate is perfect for the job and they wanted it too.
-But something has changed and the candidate is suddenly reluctant to sign on the dotted line.
+Imagine this scenario: Your star candidate receives a job offer and you're sure they'll accept.
+But then all of a sudden, they start to drag their heels.
+You're certain you've done everything right; the candidate is perfect for the job and they seemed like they really wanted it.

 Create some urgency

-Remind your candidate there's a time limit on the job offer as other (more committed) candidates are still waiting to hear if they were successful.
+Remind your candidate that there's a time limit on the job offer as there are other (more committed) candidates still waiting to hear if they were successful.

 For most candidates, whatever is holding them back can be easily resolved but you need to identify problem first.

 Use client feedback

-Often, things get lost in translation and people don’t make the right impression.
-You might find that some good, constructive feedback from the client is enough to push the candidate to pick up a pen, sign the contract, and accept the job.
+Often, things get lost in translation and people don’t always make the right impression.
+You might find that some good, constructive feedback from the client is enough to push the candidate to pick up a pen, sign the contract and accept the job.

 Know when to say goodbye